Fact Sheet - last updated 11/17/22

 - In 2018 alone, rooftop solar and energy efficiency prompted the state to scale back more than 20 power line projects, saving $2.6 billion.
 This trend has continued since.

-- 80% cut to the credit solar users get for sharing surplus solar energy with the grid.
-The credit would drop from an average of twenty-five cents per kilowatt hour to about five cents.
-We predict it will end the solar market overnight.
+- It would send solar off a cliff.
+The proposal would cut by 75% on average the credit that new solar users get for sharing surplus solar energy with the grid (from an average of thirty cents per kilowatt hour to about five cents)

-- This will make solar unaffordable for most people, right when just under half of all new solar is going into working and middle class neighborhoods, serving both homeowners and renters.
+- This will make solar unaffordable for millions of working families, churches, schools and businesses, right when just under half of all new solar is going into working and middle class neighborhoods.
 Over 150,000 solar roofs serve customers in the CARE discount program.
-This year, an additional 30,000 rental units serving more than 100,000 people at multifamily affordable housing projects are under development due to net metering, and another 200,000 families in affordable multi-family homes are projected to get solar by 2030.
+Last year, an additional 30,000 rental units serving more than 100,000 people at multifamily affordable housing projects are under development due to net metering, and another 200,000 families in affordable multi-family homes are projected to get solar by 2030.

 - This will also ruin thousands of small, locally-owned solar businesses and threaten over 60,000 jobs.